Tête d'enfant de trois quarts à droite: Leonardo and the depiction of children

 Leonardo created the drawing for Tête d'enfant de trois quarts à droite (in Englishː Child's head, three-quarters right) around 1483.
 He was already practicing child portraiture and had learned the basic schemes from his master Verrocchio.
 Throughout his life, drawing babies remained one of Leonardo's favorite themes, from his early days in Florence to the end of his life in France.
 He demonstrated real virtuosity in depicting them, as evidenced by the various studies he produced throughout his career.
 The drawings were created within the secular framework of mythology, such as the representation of the winds.
-However, they were more commonly produced within the theme of the Madonna and Child, including the Nativity and Adoration of the Magi, as well as featuring Jesus and Saint John the Baptist, such as in La Vierge aux rochers and the Saint Anne group.
+However, they were more commonly produced within the theme of the Madonna and Child, including the Nativity and Adoration of the Magi, as well as featuring Jesus and Saint John the Baptist, such as in the Virgin of the Rocks and the Saint Anne group.
 In cases where the child's head is turned three-quarters to the right, the two figures often form an independent group, which the artist preferred to depict.

 Examples of drawings by Leonardo da Vinci on the theme of the child: secular subject, Virgin and Child and Jesus and John the Baptist.

 Étude pour l'enfant Jésus, circa 1501-1510, Venice, Gallerie dell'Accademia, inv.257.

 Études d'enfant jouant avec un chat, circa 1478, London, British Museum, inv.1857,0110.1 - recto.

 Vierge à l'Enfant caressant un chaton, circa 1480, Florence, Uffizi Gallery, inv.421 E r.

 A melancholic work

 The drawing is often described as conveying a sense of melancholy.
 The child's expression is introspective, with a pensive gaze.
-This may reflect the mystery of the encounter between Saint John the Baptist and Jesus, as depicted in La Vierge aux rochers.
+This may reflect the mystery of the encounter between Saint John the Baptist and Jesus, as depicted in the Virgin of the Rocks.